-According to the OJK provisions, the Bank has to perform comprehensive and structured self-assessment integrated into 3 (three) aspects of Governance, which are:
+The Bank perform a comprehensive and structured self-assessment integrated into the 3 (three) aspects of Governance, which are:

-The evaluation of the Governance structure aims to evaluate the adequacy of the structure and infrastructure of the Bank’s Governance so that a good process of principles of governance is producing outcomes that are in line with the stakeholders’ expectations.
+The assessment of the Governance structure aims at evaluating the adequacy of the Bank’s Governance structure and infrastructure.
+A Governance structure and infrastructure that are in accordance with the principles of Good Corporate Governance will produce results that are in line with the expectations of the Bank’s stakeholders.

-The Self Assessment is carried out periodically on the basis of GCG principles which comprises 11 factors of governance assessment:
+Self-assessment is conducted periodically on GCG principles comprising the following 11 factors of governance assessment: